 Be informed.
 If you require the services of a tow truck driver, know your rights.
 Here are some tips:

 - Make sure the tow truck has a municipal licence number on its side before you use its services.

 - Look to see if the tow truck is affiliated with a reputable company such as an automotive roadside assistance group or automobile association.

 - Listen for obvious clues.
 Does the driver recommend a particular repair facility without being asked?
 If he/she does, this might be an indication that a referral fee arrangement exists.
-In Toronto, making such a recommendation may be illegal under the Municipal Code, Chapter 545.
+In some municipalities, making such a recommendation may be illegal.

 - Carefully read everything the tow truck driver asks you to sign.